hipertextos/hipertextos.github.io/_posts/2014-9-7-hipertextosframework.md

 title: Hipertextos Framework (v0.8)
 ---

+# Back to basics

 CSS the old way.
 No pre-processors, no less, no sass.
 Just CSS and a little bit of javascript.
 Simple and effective.

-# Back to basics
+##Definition

 Hipertextos is a Framework or web component library to build pages and sites with HTML5 and CSS.
 You can use Hipertextos as a resource in your projects or just to learn a different way to build the most common web components.